 18 Feb Cryptocompliance 101: Enhanced Due Diligence For Cryptocurrency Business Explained

 Protecting your business from financial criminals, fraudsters, and regulatory scrutiny isn’t a one-and-done task.
-As we’ve detailed throughout our 101 blog series, good cryptocurrency compliance is a day-to-day responsibility.
+As we’ve detailed throughout our 101 blog series, good AML compliance is a day-to-day responsibility.

 In a recent post, we talked about one of the foundational daily compliance practices for cryptocurrency MSBs: Know Your Customer/Customer Due Diligence (KYC/CDD).
 Knowing who your customers are and their purposes for doing business with you is a fundamental feature of good compliance.